14-Day Food Itinerary for the South Island

 Travel time: 2h20mins

 Enjoy an evening in the more off-the-beaten-track foodie’s paradise of Alexandra (or the neighbouring town of Clyde).
 Speaking of Clyde, Olivers is a must-try eatery, or should we say three eateries!
-We also like Paulina’s Restaurant & Bar pioneering railroad theme combined with Spanish, Italian and Japanese cuisine.
+We also like Paulina’s Bar pioneering railroad theme combined with Spanish, Italian and Japanese cuisine.

 Food Experiences in Alexandra and Clyde